-Early Graduation (Senior): If all graduation requirements are met, Students can graduate at the end of the 1st semester of their Senior year.
-In June, these students will participate in the graduation ceremony and get their diploma.
+Early Graduation (Senior): If all graduation requirements are met at the end of the 1st semester of their Senior year, students are not required to report to the high school.
+The Senior center administration accounts for these students.
+In June, these students will participate in the graduation ceremony and receive their diploma.